Reactive-Network/testnet-faucet/README.md

 ## Overview

-Reactive Faucet App bridges Ethereum and Base Sepolia with Reactive Testnet through a two-contract architecture.
-When a user sends testing ETH to one of the faucet contracts deployed on Ethereum and Base Sepolia, they interact with their paired contract on Reactive.
+Reactive Faucet App bridges Ethereum/Base Sepolia with Reactive Testnet through a two-contract architecture.
+When a user sends testing ETH to one of the faucet contracts deployed on Ethereum/Base Sepolia, they interact with their paired Reactive contracts.
 Once the request is verified and processed, the user receives lReact tokens on Reactive Testnet.

 More on [Reactive Faucet →](https://dev.reactive.network/reactive-mainnet#get-testnet-react)